NeOneProger/CS_Studying/README.md

   3. Launch ONLY the file called "Main" without or with debuging.

 All these files are FREE TO USE.
-TO SUPPORT THE AUTHOR CLICK THE LINK BELOW https://www.donationalerts.com/r/k_e_t_e_r
+TO SUPPORT THE AUTHOR FOLLOW THE LINK BELOW https://www.donationalerts.com/r/k_e_t_e_r